nfreear/isad-widget/README.md

 # isad-widget

 Display a banner-link to promote [International Stuttering Awareness Day (ISAD)][isad] — 22nd October each year.
+The banner appears for a configurable number of days before and after.

 > October 22 was designated International Stuttering Awareness Day (ISAD) in 1998.[1]
 > The day is intended to raise public awareness of the millions of people